kapawlak/128A_Remote/Site/showcase.md

 ## @fa-line-chart@ Figures

 Figures generally contain images and have three types.
-The simplest will generate a full length figure.
+The simplest will generate a full figure which breaks the text.
+The individual image inside is limited to be 400px tall.
 ```
 ::: Figure:Figure  optional-name
 ![This is an image](imgs/Balls2.png)